vrockai/pipeline-test/docs/content.md

 ---

 ## Aristotle: stratified causal discovery for omics data.
- 16.01.2022, _M Mansouri, S Khakabimamaghani, L Chindelevitch, M Ester_
+ 18.01.2022, _M Mansouri, S Khakabimamaghani, L Chindelevitch, M Ester_

-There has been a simultaneous increase in demand and accessibility across genomics, transcriptomics, proteomics and metabolomics data, known as omics data.
+_Genomics, Humans, Metabolomics, Precision Medicine, Proteomics, Transcriptome_ There has been a simultaneous increase in demand and accessibility across genomics, transcriptomics, proteomics and metabolomics data, known as omics data.
 This has encouraged widespread application of omics data in life sciences, from personalized medicine to the discovery of underlying pathophysiology of diseases.
 Causal analysis of omics data may provide important insight into the underlying biological mechanisms.
 Existing causal analysis methods yield promising results when identifying potential general causes of an observed outcome based on omics data.
 However, they may fail to discover the causes specific to a particular stratum of individuals and missing from others.

 [Source](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04521-w)